Mohammad1745/cachifyjs/README.md

 - `postSync`: (recommended) An object that defines how the cache should be updated after the API response is returned.
 This is useful when you want to keep the cache up to date with new data periodically.

     - `callback`: (required) A callback function that will be called with the cached data with a wrapper (ex: `{data: cachedData}`) after it has been cached.

+    - `skipApiCallFor`: (optional) The amount of time to skip api call.
+If any api call is made too frequently and we want to reduce the call, we may use this configuration.

-    - `syncTimeout`: (optional) The number of milliseconds to wait before syncing the cache with new data.
+    - `syncTimeout`: (optional) The amount of time to wait before syncing the cache with new data.
 This is useful if you want to avoid syncing the cache too frequently.
       It's a one time call.

-    - `syncInterval`: (optional) The number of milliseconds to wait before syncing the cache again.
+    - `syncInterval`: (optional) The amount of time to wait before syncing the cache again.
 This is useful if you want to periodically update the cache with new data.

 <p id="caching_api_responses_scenarios"></p>